2025ac05091/ML-Sem1Assignment2/README.md

 ****
 **Random Forest (Ensemble)**Second-best overall model (86.87% Accuracy, 73.48% MCC).
 Effectively controls the high variance of regular decision trees via localized feature bagging to produce high balanced stability.
 ****
-**Overall Winner for your dataset?****Logistic Regression** is the clear winner.
+**Overall Winner****Logistic Regression** is the clear winner.
 It delivers the maximum predictive stability, leading across 5 out of the 6 evaluated performance dimensions for this heart disease clinical trial split.